masak/strangelyconsistent-blog-posts/the-curse-of-save-epoq-diary-005.markdown

 Various cloud applications generally do well, too.
 Things like Google Docs, or OneNote.
-I'm find with a small "Saving..." message automatically showing up sometimes.
+I'm fine with a small "Saving..." message automatically showing up sometimes.
 If I could wish for the stars, I would like to have _both_ continuous saving for when I'm online _and_ offline editing for when I'm not.
 Seems we're not quite there yet; most cloud applications are cloud-only, not offline-first.